 IT’S IN THE UNIQUE DETAILS - MUSIC MAPS

-Every Music Map begins with deep research and a simple question: how can the story of sound be seen?
 Each design transforms a band’s or solo musician's discography into a clear visual journey, turning years of studio work, collaborations, and creative evolution into a single connected artwork.
-What looks effortless on the wall is the result of months of meticulous data collection, verification, and design craft.

 Each map starts from the source: the official liner notes, studio archives, musician credits, and recording logs.
 I track every contributor, from headline artists and producers to the lesser-known session musicians who shaped the sound.
 Once verified, these details are arranged as a living network of connections: albums become “stations,” musicians become “lines,” and together they form a visualised history of creativity.